bizbink/blog-bundle/Resources/doc/quick_start.md

 }
 ```

 Mappings are done using `id` field.
-First and last name are displayed by default, this can be changed when overriding templates.
+First and last name are displayed by default, this can be changed by overriding templates.

 ```yaml
 # config\packages\doctrine.ymal